 To clarify, if I were about to drive home after work and I slipped and fell in the parking garage, that would not be covered?

-Yes.
-Once you get to work, you’re covered.
-So, your rides into work are not covered and your coverage stops once you leave for the day.
+Correct.
+Your commute to and from work is not covered.
 If you were walking to your car after hours and you slipped, that would not be a workers’ comp issue.
-You could sue the building owner for general liability if they didn’t salt the area for example, but workers’ comp is during the workday.
-However, if you reported to work and your employer sent you to go get stamps and you slipped and fell at that time, that’s workers comp since you’re going out on a work duty.
-After you leave for the day, you’re not covered by workers’ compensation.
+However, if you reported to work and your employer sent you to go pick up office supplies and you slipped and fell at that time, that’s workers comp since you’re going out on a work duty.

 What would the consequences be if an employer with one or more employees were to neglect to purchase workers’ compensation coverage and an employee experienced an injury?